heisenware/vrpc-js/docs/architecture.md

 *client* components have to be implemented for each programming language which is supported by VRPC.

-VRPC may or may not be used in a distributed fashion.
-If it is used in the non-distributed fashion the *client* executes local (same process) to the *agent* and the *broker* component is not involved at all.

-No matter whether distributed or not, function calls are always wrapped into JSON which is serialized into a string.
-Return values and potential exceptions are as well wrapped into string-serialized JSON and shipped back to the caller (see remoteProtocol.md for details).

 ## Adapter

 The adapter can be understood like a local factory (in an OOP sense).
 It must